 Harry Teasdale, Curriculum Manager for Technology at New College Durham, said:

 “This award is an excellent achievement for Stuart and great recognition for the college.
 It is testament to the hard work of both the college and Stuart’s employer in growing new talent for the plumbing industry.”

 Guests from the Worshipful Company of Plumbers, along with Stuart’s apprenticeship employer Karbon Homes, attended a formal presentation at the college last month, where Stuart was officially awarded the shield, a cheque for £200, a voucher for £50 and various plumbing tools to support him through his apprenticeship.

-Plumbers need dedication to lifelong learning, in order to keep up with technology.
-A good grasp of science and maths is important and also the stamina to do physically hard work.
+Plumbers need a good grasp of science and maths and the stamina to do physically hard work.